ThomasMwaba/django-rest-api/rest_project/README.md

 2. **API** allows two piece of software to talk to each other even if they are written in different languages.

-3. The **'REST'** part describes how the API is communicating which is over standard web requests.
+3. The **'REST'** part says how the API is communicating over standard web requests.

 #### API Application Example